 23 .
 My gums bleed when I brush, what does it mean?

 Bleeding gums is an early indicator of gingivitis, or swollen gums,usually caused by plaque and/or calculus accumulated under the gumline.
 If left untreated, gingivitis can lead to bone loss and eventual tooth loss.
 Gingivitis can be reversed by proper brushing and flossing within a few weeks.
 If bleeding persists two to three weeks, consult your dentist.

 24 .
 How often should I see my dentist?

-You should visit your dentist at least every six months or more frequently to get your teeth cleaned.
+You should visit your dentist at least every six months or more frequently for a thorough teeth cleaning and exam.
 By seeing your dentist twice a year, your dentist can monitor your oral health and help you prevent any problems that may arise before they became uncomfortable or require more comprehensive or expensive treatment.
 The dentist may suggest more frequent visits, depending on the diagnosis.

 25 .
 What causes bad breath and what can be done about it?